Prevention - the number one strategy for a healthy flock

 For the active immunisation of sheep as an aid in the control of pasteurellosis caused by M. haemolytica and P. trehalosi.

-To help ensure your vaccination performs as intended, visit our Toolbox to watch our masterclass videos and download our planners.
+To help ensure your vaccination performs as intended, watch our masterclass videos here.

 Heptavac® P Plus contains combined Clostridia, Mannheimia haemolytica and Pasteurella trehalosi vaccine antigens.
 POM-VPS